South China Craton: Flat slab subduction model

 Flat slab subduction is usually caused by the arrival of buoyant oceanic plateau (i.e. thicker oceanic crust).
 As the flat slab penetrated beneath the continental crust, the fold and thrust belt migrated inland, resulting in the younging trend towards the continent.
 The coeval magmatism could only occur in the front of the flat slab.
 No magmatism could occur in the rear part of the slab.
 Therefore, the synchronic igneous rocks shows a similar younging trend.

 As time passed by, the oceanic slab is converted to a dense rock (i.e. eclogite).
 Therefore, the flat slab started to break off and sink.
 At the same time, it exerted a downward pull on the overlying continental crust to create a broad basin with a lake.
 When the slab was fully detached from the crust, the overlying crust rebounded.
 The crust is therefore stretched (i.e. extensional setting).
 At the same time, a surge of mantle upwelling occurred.
 This created widespread within-plate igneous rock.

 Then, oceanic crust with "normal" thickness arrived on the subduction zone.
 It is expected that the subduction angle would be increased due to less buoyancy.
 Therefore, the oceanic crust would roll back.
-This created a oceanward younging Cretaceous magmatism.
+This created an oceanward younging Cretaceous magmatism.

 However, this model faces several challenges.